ayush6441/Pizza-sales-analysis/README.md

 ## 📊 Tools Used

-- SQL Server / PostgreSQL / MySQL (any one)
+- MySQL
-- Microsoft Excel (for visualization)
+- Microsoft Excel

 ---